DuncanWalter/combobulate/README.md

 xor([1, 1]) // [0]
 ```

 This representation of `xor` will work for us, but I should stop to point out some of the bad things that happen to functions when they are abused this way.
 Firstly, the function used to only have four cases because there are only four possible ways to pair up `true` and `false`.
 Now, some smart-alec (you, later in this intro) could enter a value like `[0.5, 2]` into the function.
-Similarly, there are now way more possible outputs.
-Anyhoo, we have completed the first step of the process.
+Similarly, there are now infinite possible outputs.

-The next thing on the checklist is to 'gather some input-output pairs.'
+The next thing on the checklist is to gather some input-output pairs.
 In general, this means taking data and splitting it into two camps: the data we will hand the neural net, and the data we want it to spit out.
 In the case of `xor`, we want to hand the net two input pseudo-booleans and have it return the correct pseudo-boolean value.

 ```javascript
 // often called 'X'